nick-kanakis/tefter/README.md

 ## Installation

+You can download the latest version from the release page [TODO].
 To build from source, you should have `go` installed and then run:
 ```
 go get github.com/nicolasmanic/tefter
 ```
+Finally put the binary in your `PATH`.

 ## Usage

+## Examples